artursouza/java-sdk/examples/src/main/java/io/dapr/examples/bindings/README.md

 # Dapr Bindings Sample

-In this sample, we'll create two java applications: An output binding application and an input binding application, using Dapr Java SDK.
+In this sample, we'll create two java applications: an output binding application and an input binding application, using Dapr Java SDK.
 This sample includes two applications:

 * InputBindingExample (Initializes the Dapr Spring boot application client)
-* InputBindingController (Handles the input bining event)
 * OutputBindingExample (pushes the event message)

 Visit [this](https://github.com/dapr/docs/tree/master/concepts/bindings) link for more information about Dapr and bindings concepts.

 ## Binding sample using the Java-SDK

-This sample uses the capabilities provided in Dapr Java SDK for invoking bindings.
-Default implementation for binding event system is Kafka but others are also available.
+In this example, the component used is Kafka but others are also available.

 Visit [this](https://github.com/dapr/components-contrib/tree/master/bindings) link for more information about binding implementations.